gsoules/MkDocs/digital-archive/docs/administrator/zoomable-images.md

     You must be able to upload files to your Digital Archive webserver to perform these steps.

 ## Create tiles
--   Choose the high resolution file to be made zoomable.
+-   Choose the high resolution file you want to make zoomable.
     Use a TIF image if available instead of a JPEG image.
--   Copy the high resolution image to a temporary location such as a folder on your desktop Do not use a Dropbox folder because doing so will cause Dropbox to start syncing the generated tiles to the Dropbox cloud.
+-   Copy the high resolution image to a temporary location such as a folder on your desktop.
+    Do not use a Dropbox folder because doing so will cause Dropbox to start syncing the generated tiles to the Dropbox cloud.
 -   Run the `Zoomify Unlimited Converter.exe` program which is located in the
-    `Digital Archive SWHPL\Zoomify` Dropbox folder
+    `Digital Archive SWHPL\Zoomify` Dropbox folder.
 -   Set:
     -	**_Output Path_**: `Same as input file`
     -	**_Output Format_**: `Zoomify folders`
     -	**_JPEG Compression Quality_**: `80`
     -	**_Compression Format_**: `JPEG Tile Compression`
--   Drag the high resolution file from the item’s Dropbox folder onto the converter (or choose `Open` from the converter’s menu)
+-   Drag the high resolution file from the item’s Dropbox folder onto the converter (or choose `Open` from the converter’s menu.)
--   The conversion begins automatically and typically takes only a few seconds
+-   The conversion begins automatically and typically takes only a few seconds.
--   The generated tiles folder will appear in the folder containing the high resolution image The tiles folder name will be the same as the name of the image
+-   The generated tiles folder will be created in the same folder containing the high resolution image.
+    The tiles folder will have the same name as the image.

 ## Upload tiles to the Server
--   Rename the newly created tiles folder to the item’s Identifier number
+-   Rename the newly created tiles folder to the item’s Identifier number.
--   Transfer the entire output folder to the server.
-See [upload methods](#upload-methods) below to learn how.
+-   Transfer the entire tiles folder to the server.
+See [upload methods](/administrator/zoomable-images/#zoom-tiles-upload-methods) below to learn how.
--   Delete the temporary folder you created earlier since you no longer need those files
+-   Delete the temporary folder you created earlier since you no longer need those files.
 -   View the item in the Digital Archive and verify that the image is zoomable.

 !!!
 Note ""
     In order for a zoomable image to display, the item must already have a JPEG image attached to it.
     The JPEG is necessary to allow the user to toggle between the zoomable and web-size images.
-    If the item that has no JPEG image, attach one in the usual way.
+    If the item has no JPEG image, [attach one](/archivist/attach-file/) in the usual way.

 ## Multiple zoomable images
--   If the item has more than one image, e.g. a newspaper with eight pages, follow the steps above to create one folder of tiles for each image, but give each folder a unique name e.g. `1234-001, 1234-002, 1234-003` etc. where `1234` is the item’s identifier
+-   If the item has more than one image, e.g. a newspaper with eight pages, follow the steps above to create separate temporary folders of tiles for each image, and then give each folder a unique name e.g. `1234-001, 1234-002, 1234-003` etc. where `1234` is the item’s identifier
--   Create a single folder for the item named using the item’s identifier
+-   Create a single folder for the item named using the item’s identifier.
 -   Move the tile folders into this single folder.
-The structure should be as shown below
+The structure should be as shown below.
 -   Upload the single folder with all of its subfolders to the server as described above.
 The Digital Archive software will automatically detect that the item has multiple zoomable images and display them appropriately.